cadenzauk/siesta/README.md

 not as nice as being able to refer to `name()`.
 It is also quite limiting since we currently only have tuples up to `Tuple9` so you can only have nine columns in your result set this way.

-An alternative is to define an class to hold your results:
+An alternative is to define a class to hold your results:

 ```java
 public class ManufacturerSummary {